 Spider-Man Cuts Ties from the MCU: Making Sense of the Sony/ Marvel Studios Split

 I did it, friends.
-Yesterday I broke one of my cardinal rules of writing and abandoned a personal principle of media management.
+Yesterday I broke one of my cardinal rules of writing and social media.

 What did I do?

 I went on social media to offer a very heated opinion (also known as a rant) on the news that Sony and Marvel Studios had failed to come to terms on future film rights and profit sharing on the world's favorite web-slinger.

 If you've skimmed social media at all in the last few days, you already know what's going on and have probably felt the emotional backlash of fans like me who who were upset (or outraged) to learn that Tom Holland's Peter Parker will no longer be suiting up as an Avenger or carrying on the legacy of Tony Stark on screen.

 Since I've been revisiting the Marvel Cinematic Universe, news of Peter Parker's departure from the MCU is a worthy topic of discussion, bigger than Aunt May and Happy Hogan becoming a couple, but I guess that relationship's over now too.

 I, like most, have been a big fan of Spider-Man's presence in the MCU and thought Kevin Feige and the team at Marvel Studios/Disney have done a remarkable job with the character and integrating him into the Avengers and greater Marvel Cinematic Universe.
 Yes, Sony and Amy Pascal deserve some credit for the shared version of the character, but it's hard to ignore Feige and Marvel's creative direction being the driving force behind Spidey's recent success.